barntsen/Eps/readme.md

      PATH=$PATH:$EPS/Bin

-The ec, ecc and ech commands uses precompiled binaries for ubuntu 20.04 and the cray LUMI machine.
+The ec, ecc and ech commands uses precompiled binaries for ubuntu 20.04.
 If the binaries does not work they have to be recreated by running the mk.sh script found in the Src-c/cpu, Src-c/cuda or Src-c/hip directories.
 Each directory contains machine generated c/cuda/hip code.